Club Rules & Regulations

 Calgary Petroleum Curling Club "Open League" Eligibility & Rules

-At least three (3) members of each team must be an oilman; that is employees, annuitants, or retirees of an "Upstream Industry Company."
+At least two (2) members of each team must be employed in the "Oil-patch"; that is employees, annuitants, or retirees of an "Upstream Industry Company."

 "Upstream Industry Company" means Exploration, Production, Marketing, or Service & Supply.
 The Company or division of a company must derive the majority of its income from the Oil & Gas Industry.

-Employees of Service Stations, Garages, Bulk Station Operators, or other Merchandising retailers are considered non-oilman.
+Employees of Service Stations, Garages, Bulk Station Operators, or other Merchandising retailers are considered non-oil-patch.

-One (1) team member is allowed from Industries other than Upstream Oil & Gas Company’s (a non-oilman).
+Two (2) team members are allowed from Industries other than Upstream Oil & Gas Company’s (a non-oilman).

-Teams who register five (5-6) curlers must also abide by the eligibility rule of only one (1) non-oilman team member.
+Teams who register five (5-6) curlers must also abide by the eligibility rule of only two (2) non-oil-patch team members.

 It is the Skips responsibility to ensure the eligibility of the team players.
 If anyone is unsure of a player or company’s eligibility, contact one of the League’s Board of Directors and the Board Executive will rule on the circumstance.